-- 20. The site should be designed to support pedestrian flows internally on established desire lines and to link with both pavement and footpath routes.
+26. The site should be designed to support pedestrian flows internally on established desire lines and to link with both pavement and footpath routes.
 The pedestrian routes should be open and attractive to encourage pedestrian flows and feelings of security.
-It will be - important to recognise the desire line that exists at present across the site to exit in the corner adjacent to Cornbury Mill cottage.
+It will be important to recognise the desire line that exists at present across the site to exit in the corner adjacent to Cornbury Mill cottage.
 This is used by children going to Lavington School and others walking to Market Lavington.
-It will be essential to ensure that proper provision is made for a well sited pedestrian crossing point over Lavington Lane that allows the pedestrian route from the site to cross directly to the pavement that leads up to Lavington School. - 21.
-Pedestrian routes across the site should also link to the wider footpath network that runs down behind the Primary School and joins paths to other parts of West Lavington.
-These links would be beneficial in providing good recreational - - (especially dog walking) opportunities to residents on the new site and in the wider area. - 22.
+It will be essential to ensure that proper provision is made for a well sited pedestrian crossing point over Lavington Lane that allows the pedestrian route from the site to cross directly to the pavement that leads up to Lavington School.
+Achieving a safe crossing opportunity on Lavington Lane is a material benefit that the development can provide to also help to address an existing road safety issue.
+In addition pavement/footway improvements on Lavington Lane should be undertaken as part of the access junction works to help to improve the facilities available for pedestrians from both the site and the wider village.

+- 27. Pedestrian routes across the site should also link to the wider footpath network that runs down behind the Primary School and joins paths to other parts of West Lavington.
+These links would be beneficial in providing good recreational (especially dog walking) opportunities to residents on the new site and in the wider area. - 28.
 The preferred vehicular access based on public consultation is off Lavington Lane, pedestrian access from Sandfield and links to Eastfield is important to aid community integration and ensure accessibility to the heart of the village.
-Any vehicular access must incorporate adequate visibility, the proposed development offers the potential to improve the visibility from the existing footpath to Eastfields which currently has limited visibility.
+Any vehicular access must incorporate adequate visibility, the proposed development offers the potential to improve the visibility from the existing footpath to Eastfields which currently has limited visibility. - 29.
+This access option also presents the opportunity to secure pedestrian safety improvements to Lavington Lane thereby allowing a safe crossing point which will serve pupils walking from West Lavington to Lavington School, the Secondary School in Market Lavington.
+This safe crossing will also serve pupils walking to/from Dauntsey's School and the boarding house at Dauntsey Manor.
+In addition the safe crossing will serve parents and children walking to/from Dauntsey Academy Primary School and the Pre-school from Market Lavington; together with residents of West Lavington walking to/from the services and facilities in Market Lavington.
+The pedestrian safety improvements that can be secured on Lavington Lane more than outweigh the change in character that will arise to the Lane from the new access.
+The plan below illustrates a current and planned pedestrian crossing points.
+A new safe crossing point should be introduced which seeks to replace the existing crossing points.

-23. Open Space and Rights of Way - The proposed development on this site has the potential to extend the existing rights of way network, open spaces and common land assets.
+30. Open Space and Rights of Way - The proposed development on this site has the potential to extend the existing rights of way network, open spaces and common land assets.
 Currently the field is crossed with desire lines that link existing public rights of way (WLAV44, WLAV13), bridleway (WLAV29) and roadside footpaths.
 As such there is the potential to extend the existing rights of way network if these are considered in site design and layout.
 Development in this location would not result in loss of amenity greenspace.
 A site of this size has potential to include public open space within the site layout.